-The inflation assumption was lowered from 2.75% to 2.50% in anticipation of the upcoming ERS Experience study.
+In the June 30, 2019 valuation, the inflation assumption was lowered from 2.75% to 2.50% in anticipation of the upcoming ERS Experience study.
 Additionally, decremental assumptions were changed to reflect the Teachers Retirement Systems experience study.
 Approximately 6.0% of employees are members of the Teachers Retirement System.